Board of Directors

 Northern Virginia Technology Council (NVTC)

-She resides in McLean, Va., with her husband Bill Kilberg, a senior partner at the law firm of Gibson, Dunn & Crutcher LLP.
-They have five children and ten grandchildren.
+Kilberg resides in McLean, Va., with her husband Bill Kilberg, a retired senior partner at the law firm of Gibson, Dunn & Crutcher and presently Chairman of the Board of Vorbeck Materials Corp.
+They have five children and twelve grandchildren.